 - It may be harder to control your blood sugar during times of stress like when you have a fever, an infection, an injury, or surgery.
 A change in level of physical activity or exercise and a change in diet may also affect your blood sugar.
 Talk with your doctor.

 - Avoid drinking alcohol while taking SymlinPen 60 (pramlintide).

 - Follow the diet and workout plan that your doctor told you about.

 - Wear disease medical alert ID (identification).

-- This medicine prevents many other drugs from getting into the body.
+- This medicine may prevent other drugs taken by mouth from getting into the body.
 If you take other drugs by mouth, you may need to take them at some other time than SymlinPen 60 (pramlintide).
 Talk with your doctor.

 - Do not share pen or cartridge devices with another person even if the needle has been changed.
 Sharing these devices may pass infections from one person to another.
 This includes infections you may not know you have.

 - This medicine is not approved for use in children.
 Talk with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using SymlinPen 60 (pramlintide) while you are pregnant.